nao1215/honeycomb/README.md

 ![follow](./doc/img/follow.png)

 ### Reaction to messages
 Honeycomb allows you to react to posts.
 The reactions will include Reply, Repost, Like, Unlike, and Zap (not yet implemented).
-The reaction modal can be displayed by right-clicking on a post or by pressing the Enter key to select the topmost post.
+The reaction modal can be displayed by pressing the Enter key to select the topmost post.

 ![reaction](./doc/img/reaction.png)